 Every student who is interested in Anthropology needs to look into University of Wyoming.
 University of Wyoming offers graduate degrees in anthropology for those interested in an advanced degree.
 Students who enjoy a more slow-paced life will appreciate University of Wyoming's location in the small town of Laramie, Wyoming.

 Due to the fact the usual SAT score of University of Wyoming applicants is about 1,102, the school is able to be choosy.
 The student body at University of Wyoming is very diverse and welcomes undergrads from across 44 U.S. states and 44 nations around the world.
 Ever wish colleges were graded with a report card?
 Now they are.
 Take a look at University of Wyoming's scorecard.

 Brigham Young University - Provo is a great option for students pursuing an Anthropology degree.
 In addition to its bachelor's programs, Brigham Young University - Provo offers graduate degrees in Anthropology.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 Around 27.0% of BYU applicants submit their SAT scores, which average around 1,255.
 This institution tries to keep costs affordable for students.
 The average undergraduate leaves the university with only $20,944 in student loans.
 For details, look at college scorecard.

 The University of Montana is a great choice for individuals interested in an Anthropology major.
 The University of Montana offers graduate degrees in anthropology for those interested in an advanced degree.
 Positioned in Missoula, Montana, this university is optimum for individuals who blossom in an urban setting.

 It's hard to find a better school than Utah State University if you want to study Anthropology.
-In addition to its bachelor's programs, Utah State University offers graduate degrees in Anthropology.
-This school is one of the largest schools in Utah.
+Positioned in Logan, Utah, this university is ideal for students who thrive in an urban atmosphere.